 A hiatal hernia occurs when the top part of the stomach pushes upward into the chest through an opening in the diaphragm where the esophagus weaves through.
 The diaphragm separates the abdomen from the chest, and, along with the lower esophageal sphincter, helps prevent stomach acids from going backwards into the esophagus.

-Hiatal hernias allow stomach contents to move up into the esophagus more easily, making it one of the primary causes for acid reflux and GERD.
-In most cases, small hiatal hernias usually do not cause problems.
+Hiatal hernias allow stomach contents to move up into the esophagus more easily, making it one of the primary causes of acid reflux and GERD.
+In most cases, small Hiatal hernias usually do not cause problems.
 People with this condition may never even know they have it unless it is diagnosed by a doctor.
 However, a large hiatal hernia can be more troublesome since it constantly allows food and stomach acid to pass through the esophagus, causing damage and inflammation.

 Symptoms of a hiatal hernia are similar to that of acid reflux but with the addition of intense abdominal and chest pains: